ddjohn/minidash/README.md

 http://host:port/measure/:icon/:name/:value/:status

 where:
-- icon - is the name of an ionic icon
+- icon - is the name of an ionic icon (see http://ionicons.com/)
 - name - the name of the measure
 - value - a value
 - status - one of ['ok', 'warning', 'error']